lammps/lammps/doc/src/Howto_amoeba.rst

 be created by the tools/tinker/tinker2lmp.py conversion program described below.
 It will create a section in the data file with the header "Tinker Types".
-A :doc:`fix property/atom <fix_property_atom>` command for the data must be specified befroe the read_data command.
+A :doc:`fix property/atom <fix_property_atom>` command for the data must be specified before the read_data command.
-In the example above the fix ID is amtype.
+In the example above the fix ID is *amtype*.

 Similarly, if the system you are simulating defines AMOEBA/HIPPO pitorsion or bitorsion interactions, there will be entries in the data file for those interactions.
 They require a :doc:`fix amoeba/pitortion <fix_amoeba_pitortion>` and :doc:`fix amoeba/bitorsion <fix_amoeba_bitorsion>` command be defined.
-In the example above, the IDs for these two fixes are "pit" and "bit".
+In the example above, the IDs for these two fixes are *pit* and *bit*.

 Of course, if the system being modeled does not have one or more of the following -- bond, angle, dihedral, improper, pitorision,